Burnout at work is real and maybe more common than you think.

 - Unable to switch off

 Downtime is fundamental to your well-being.
 Switch off all phones/tablets/gadgets when not in use.
-Don’t become a slave to the flashing red light reminding you when you have messages.
-Building in downtime is even more critical now that working from home has become the new norm.
-It is harder to separate work from home life, as both cross over.
+Don’t become tied to the flashing red light reminding you when you have messages.
+Building in downtime is even more critical now that working from home has become the norm.
+Separating work from home life is more challenging as both crosses over.

-Overwhelm can put you in a state of analysis paralysis where, despite your best intentions, you end up doing nothing, or you focus your time & energy on things you can do but shouldn’t be doing.
-This exemplifies the feelings as you don’t feel you’re making any progress.
+Overwhelm can put you in a state of analysis paralysis where, despite your best intentions, you end up doing nothing, or you focus your time & energy on things you can but shouldn’t be doing.
+This exemplifies the feeling that you don’t feel you’re progressing.
 Question everything you do daily, ‘Is what I am doing right now worthy of my time?’
 If not, why are you doing it?
 Learn to say ‘NO’ to the unimportant things, and then you will have more time to say ‘YES’ to the important things.

-Each morning you’re waking up with an itch, not a tingling of the skin, but something deep in your very being.
+Each morning you wake up with an itch, not a tingling of the skin, but something deep in your very being.
 You know something isn’t quite right, but you can’t quite put your finger on it.
 There is a vast reservoir of untapped potential inside every one of us.
 Your professional self – your work – should contribute to unlocking your potential and creating the future you want.
-If it’s doing the opposite, stop, take stock and consider the action you need to take.
+If it’s doing the opposite, stop, take stock and consider the action you must take.

 Our lives have many facets; work, home, family, friends, colleagues, partners and perhaps children.
 And over the years, commitments have crept in, almost unnoticed, to the point where there are probably multiple versions of you – all with differing demands and expectations.
-The answer isn’t to become universally excellent at all of them, but to understand which one requires the most attention at any given point.
+The answer isn’t to become universally excellent but to understand which requires the most attention at any given point.
 Remember, there may be many versions of you, but only one physical you.

 Sounds intriguing, right?

-Try the new growth enabler ‘What Makes You, You!’ on my business growth platform ‘The Business Growth Pathway’ today.
+Try the new personal transformation growth enabler ‘What Makes You, You!’ on my business growth platform ‘The Business Growth Pathway’ today.